 As an online e-commerce business owner, you always need to increase sales.
 You also need to know how to build customer trust and loyalty to increase your credibility with your target audience.
-But did you ever stop for a moment to think how these two concepts are related?
+But did you ever stop for a moment to think about how these two concepts are related?

 When you increase trust with customers, you automatically improve your customer loyalty.
-Customer loyalty is not just about making a sale.
-It’s about making repeated sales with clients who believe in your brand.
+Customer loyalty is not just about making a sale, It’s about making repeated sales with clients who believe in your brand.
 This involves developing a sense of trust with your critical audience who will trust you enough to do business with you.

 So how do you create this trust with your customers?